 Among the larger sizes, these can be broken down into single-zone and dual-zone models.
 Dual-zone have two separate temperature zones which can be controlled independently of one another.

-Why buy a wine cooler?
+Why buy a wine cellar?

-Temperature extremes and fluctuations are the fastest way to ruin wine.
+As we stated above, temperature extremes and fluctuations are the fastest way to ruin wine.
 At around 70 degrees Fahrenheit, the aging process is accelerated and flavors can become flat.
 If your wine gets much hotter than this, it will become “cooked” and some unpleasant flavors will be brought out in much the same way as an overripe piece of fruit.

 Proper wine storage is essential for bottles meant to be aged for years or even decades.
 Most wines do not fall into this category, but storage is still important.
 A good wine fridge will allow you to set your optimal temperature, and give you the peace of mind that your bottles are resting safe and sound in your home.

 Fridges get cluttered, pantries get too hot, but a dedicated wine cabinet means always being ready, whether it’s a surprise guest, a dinner party with a dozen bottles, or just an impulsive decision to enjoy an evening glass of wine.

-Wine coolers also look great and can enhance the décor of your kitchen, dining room, entertainment area or home bar.
+Wine cellars also look great and can enhance the décor of your kitchen, dining room, entertainment area or home bar.
 Built-ins are generally intended for kitchen use and usually have a modern look to match the black and stainless steel popular with most appliances.

 Freestanding units typically have a more classic look that’s great in dining rooms.
 Beautiful hardwood finishes are often seen with these cabinets and they give any room a classy, elegant feel.

 First, think about the space where it will go.
 Do you need a built-in or a freestanding unit?
 If you plan on going with a built-in, will it be a taller model or an under-counter one?

-The typical wine drinker enjoys a mix of both red and whites, and has a balance between long term storage needs and short term serving temperature maintenance.
-For these consumers, a dual-zone is the best fit.
+The typical wine drinker enjoys a mix of both red and whites, and has a balance between long term storage needs and bringing the wines to the appropriate short-term serving temperature.
+For these consumers, a dual-zone refrigerator is the best fit.

 It’s important to take the time to make an informed decision before buying.
-We’ve put together this guide, including reviews, tips, and buying advice to help you make the right choice for your budget and your needs.
+We’ve put together this website, including reviews, tips, and buying advice to help you make the right choice for your budget and your needs.